joscheuerer/hands-on-workshop/docs/fresenius.md

 # Usecases Fresenius

 ## Overview - What's in the section?
-Time: ~15 minutes

 In this workshop you will run the following usecases: